reshamas/fastai_deeplearn_part1/tools/paperspace2.md

 ---
 ## Part III:  Configuring the Machine
-Note:  you can `ssh` into paperspace machine from your local computer and run the bash file that way too.
+- you can `ssh` into paperspace machine from your local computer and run the bash file that way too.
 >my example
 `ssh paperspace@184.105.6.151`